 The Age variable had a coefficient of 0.0547 with an odds ratio of 5.6267 and a probability level of 0.0418.
-With a z-count value of 2.0356 and a z-table value of 1.645 at α = 5%, it can be concluded that age affects compliance with paying the monthly premiums.
+With a z-count value of 2.0356 and a z-table value of 1.645 at $\alpha = 5\%$ , it can be concluded that age affects compliance with paying the monthly premiums.
 If the respondent's age increases by one year, the probability of compliance will increase by 5.6 times.
 This finding is supported by Dartanto et al. (2020) and Mladovsky (2014), who found that age has a positive effect on monthly premium payment compliance.
 As individuals become older, their level of health and productivity tend to decline.
 The awareness that diseases become more complex with age makes them more compliant with paying the monthly premium (Abu Bakar et al., 2012; Sunjaya et al., 2022).
-Adverse selection is usually seen in young individuals with low literacy levels and limited knowledge about insurance often associating insurance with illness (Atinga et al., 2015).
+Adverse selection is usually send ilmited knowledge about insurance often associating insurance with illness (Atinga et al., 2015).